My Experience with Column Systems

 Along with four 10-inch woofers, we were essentially back to a 3-way system and with no high frequency power handling plus a discontinuous mid-range.
 It reminds me of the story told by Larry, The Cable Guy, about a man whose horse had broken a leg so he shot the horse because that is what you are supposed to do when this happens.
 Now he has a horse with a broken leg and a bullet wound.

-Now that I think of it, this system looked a lot like the Beveridge system.
+Now that I think of it, this system looks a lot like the Beveridge system.
 Unfortunately, further research was abandoned because of immediate needs for other designs.

 Designed by Roger Russell